theostos/FACS-synthetic-classifier/README.md

 If the results are *acceptable* (human evaluation), we could try to apply more conventional machine learning techniques to classify **AUs** based on rig controllers data.

 Assuming these experiments are successful, we plan to experiment with the integration of these data in LLM.
-First, we could leverage few-show abilities of LLMs.
+First, we could try to leverage few-show abilities of LLMs.
 Then trying to finetune an LLM by adding some face-expression encoding to the token (time-)associated, making it face-expression aware, and also training a second LM head to predict face-expression associated to the next token.

 <center>